Indian Rice Pudding

 - Rice – You may use any kind of white rice – short, long, newly harvested etc. But starchy rice works best.
 I have used organic sona masuri raw rice here.
 If using brown rice, hand pound rice or any other with more bran, please read my expert tips below.

-- Milk – Use full fat milk.
+- Milk – Use full fat / whole milk.
 Low fat will work but the pudding won’t be rich.
 To make it plant based, you may use any plant based milk.
+But your pudding will take on the flavor of the plant milk.

 - Spices – Cardamoms and saffron are used to impart their unique flavors.
 If you don’t have saffron you may leave out.
-Rose water, kewra water can also be used but they are optional.
-These may have preservatives/ additives.
+Rose water or kewra water can also be used optionally, for a floral aroma.

-- Organic sugar – we use sugar to sweeten but you may substitute any other sugar substitutes if you want.
+- Organic sugar – Sugar is widely used to sweeten Indian rice pudding but restaurants use sweetened condensed milk for richness and flavor.
 To use jaggery, coconut jaggery, palm jaggery, read my expert tips section below.

 - Ghee – A tablespoon of ghee makes a huge difference to the flavor of this rice pudding.
-We also use it to fry the cashews and raisins.
-But if you can’t have ghee, simply toast the nuts until crunchy and use.
+We use it to fry the cashews and raisins.
+But if you can’t have ghee, simply toast the nuts until crunchy and use them to garnish.

 Photo Guide